These documents are valid from April 12th 2022.

 Information about equipment, optionally provided by the Customer, such as Make, Model, Name, Serial nr, Registration number, Department, Tags, Operating hours at last service, Service intervals, Inspection details (Last inspection date, Inspection interval, Inspection notes), E-mail address on who to notify and who has been notified).

-Data provided by hardware or created from hardware data, such as Location, Engine on and off, Trip start and stop location, Trip start and stop address, Trip start and stop date and time, Current speed, Current direction, Raw Accelerometer data to build driving behaviour score and detect driving events (Rapid acceleration, Hard breaking, Harsh turning, Idling), Hardware diagnostic such as GPS satellites in view, installation angle, Operating hours.
+Data provided by hardware or created from hardware data, such as Location, Engine on and off, Trip start and stop location, Trip start and stop address, Trip start and stop date and time, Current speed, Current direction, Raw Accelerometer data to build driving behaviour score and detect driving events (Rapid acceleration, Hard breaking, Harsh turning, Idling), data per 1 HZ to build risk profile for improved and reduced ownership costs including for insurance, leasing and vehicle maintenance costs, hardware diagnostic such as GPS satellites in view, installation angle, Operating hours.

 User profile information such as Username, Password, E-mail, Mobile number, and language preference.

 Logging of software usage such as what the user clicks on, sequence of clicks, statistics and analysis data including IP address.